 Toddy tapping has been a profession here for centuries and now boasts around 50,000 labourers in the trade.
 It’s also licensed by the government and so it’s completely above board, not like Moonshine.

 A toddy drawer will climb a palm tree and make a whole in the palm flower at the top of the tree.
-They will then attached a pot, to collect the sap from the palm tree.
+They will then attach a pot, to collect the sap from the palm tree.

 13. Or, try some palm wine for yourself in a Toddy Shop!

-If you’re looking for where to sample some Toddy, then you only need look on the backwaters.
+If you’re looking for where to sample some Toddy, then you only need to look on the backwaters.
 While on your tour, make sure you ask your guide to stop off at a Toddy shop.

 You’ll often be floating down the river and see a shack with a sign saying ‘Toddy’ or a photo of a terracotta pot spilling out palm wine.
 That’s your cue.